-Connie Goldsmith writes about science and health for children and adults.
+Connie Goldsmith writes about history, science and health for children and adults.
 Most of her books are published by Lerner Publishing's nonfiction imprint, Twenty-First Century Books.
-Her works include books about women in the military, the threat of global pandemic, animals in the military addiction, suicide, the U.S. Nuclear Testing Program in the Marshall Islands after WWII, traumatic brain injury, malaria, skin cancer, hepatitis, influenza, meningitis, antibiotic resistant infections, and emerging infectious diseases.
+Her works include books about women in the military, the threat of global pandemic, animals in the military addiction, suicide, the U.S. Nuclear Testing Program in the Marshall Islands after WWII, traumatic brain injury, malaria, skin cancer, influenza, antibiotic resistant infections and emerging infectious diseases, among others.

 Her most recent book, "Bombs over Bikini: the world's first nuclear disaster," was named a Junior Literary Guild selection and was an SCBWI Crystal Kite winner.
 Her award-winning books have been highly praised by the American Association for the Advancement of Science, the National Science Teachers Association, California Readers, the Children's Book Committee (Bank Street College of Education), the Children's Book Council, and the Society of School Librarians International.

 As an RN with a master's degree in healthcare administration, Connie also has written continuing education articles for nurses on a wide variety of topics, and has written for other healthcare professionals, as well as a pediatric health column for a regional parenting magazine.
 She has had articles published in the children's magazines Cricket, and Highlights, among others, and has written for the SCBWI Bulletin, Children's Writer, and Children's Writer's and Illustrator's Market.

 Connie is a big fan of today’s young adult and middle-grade novels and reads one or two of them each week.
 Over the past fifteen years, she has reviewed more than 900 children’s books for a regional parenting publication, and many others for the New York Journal of Books (at: www.nyjournaofbooks.com).